Renters’ Rights Act

 Guidance for landlords

-Under the Renters’ Right Act landlords will have stronger legally valid reasons to get their properties back when needed – whether that’s to move in, sell up or deal with rent arrears or anti-social behaviour – delivering a fairer system for both sides.
+Under the Renters’ Right Act landlords have stronger legally valid reasons to get their properties back when needed – whether that’s to move in, sell up or deal with rent arrears or anti-social behaviour – delivering a fairer system for both sides.
 Read the government guidance at gov.uk/rentingischanging or download the leaflet and checklist.

 Information for private tenants